 Primary care physician - This is the local internal medicine or family doctor whom your loved one sees for common health problems when they first arise.
 This doctor often refers patients to specialists for more complicated or specific problems.
 (Most insurance companies require you to get a referral from your primary care physician to see specialists).
-Although this doctor may not be an expert in the treatment of serious illnesses, he or she is familiar with your loved one and can help coordinate the care received from all the specialists.
-This physician can be seen for urgent care if the specialist is not accessible or to help treat the side effects associated with other treatments.
+Although this doctor may not be an expert in brain tumor treatment, he or she is familiar with your loved one and can help coordinate the care received from all the specialists.
+This physician can be seen for urgent care if the specialist is not accessible or to help treat the side effects associated with the brain tumor treatment.

 Psychologist - This mental health professional helps patients identify sources of emotional unrest and offers strategies and counseling to promote mental wellbeing and enhanced quality of life.
-It is not uncommon for patients with significant illness to experience depression due to side effects of other treatments and life changes they are adjusting to.
+It is not uncommon for patients with brain tumors to experience depression due to structural changes in the brain, side effects of medication, and life changes they are adjusting to.
 Psychologists can help patients and caregivers cope with important issues and life changes that may be overlooked by the doctors who provide technical medical care.

-Psychiatrist - This is a physician who specializes in diagnosing and treating mental health disturbances, some of which may result from treatments like surgery or radiation.
+Psychiatrist - This is a physician who specializes in diagnosing and treating mental health disturbances, some of which may result from tumor treatments like surgery or radiation.
 Psychiatrists are an important part of the medical team because they can prescribe and adjust medication dosages and may also provide counseling to help manage these symptoms.

 Radiologist - This doctor specializes in diagnosing and treating diseases with medical imaging technologies such as MRI, CT, PET, and ultrasound.
-Some radiologists specialize in treating particular diseases, and some doctors who specialize in treating specific illnesses may be trained in using radiation therapy.
+Some radiologists specialize in treating particular diseases like brain tumors, and some doctors who specialize in treating specific illnesses may be trained in using radiation therapy.